These restaurants turn ordinary ingredients into something extraordinary and give you a chance to try something you’ve never had before.

 The Man Behind the Curtain, 68-78 Vicar Lane, Leeds, West Yorkshire, LS1 7JH.

 Vice and Virtue

 Luke Downing is one of the city’s most respected chefs and his flagship restaurant has really turned heads – Vice & Virtue is an intimate, art-deco inspired venue with a wonderful open kitchen where you can see him at work.
-They serve up a seven-course menu for £45 or a ten-course one for £60, with dishes like champagne shrimp with sea spaghetti and curried pea crème fraîche.
-Each dish is made with locally and ethically sourced ingredients – they even grow their own veg in their allotment.
+They serve up a ten-course tasting menu for £65, with dishes like 24-hour braised beef brisket with parsley, horseradish and cauliflower.
+Each plate is made with locally and ethically sourced ingredients – they even grow their own veg in their allotment.

 Vice and Virtue, 68 New Briggate, Leeds, West Yorkshire, LS1 6NU.